HimanshuMahajan-Hub/Movie_Review_Sentiment_Analysis/README.md

 # Movie_Review_Sentiment_Analysis
-Movie Review Sentiment Analysis using the IMDB dataset.
+Movie Review Sentiment Analysis using the IMDB dataset.(Maximum Accuracy achieved: 90%)

 Problem Statement: The problem in sentiment analysis is classifying the polarity of a given text at the document, sentence, or feature/aspect level.
 Whether the expressed opinion in a document, a sentence or an entity feature/aspect